A round-up of some of the charitable activities our pupils and staff have been involved with recently.

 Means-tested financial assistance

-Pupils volunteered in a local care home and food bank
+Pupils volunteer in a local care home and food bank

-Pupils volunteered as weekly mentors at two local primary schools
+Pupils volunteer as weekly mentors at two local primary schools

 External exam candidates supported